-As children many of us wrote our name, address, country, continent, planet and ended our list with ‘solar system’ and ‘the universe’.
+The Child of Dreams is a gem of a book.
+As children, many of us wrote our name, address, country, continent, planet and ended our list with ‘solar system’ and ‘the universe’.
 It was, perhaps, our own attempt to anchor us somewhere.
 Maybe we wanted to satisfy our curiosity about who we are and where we belong.

-Teachers will find this book a very useful resource for discussing belonging and identity and family.
+Teachers will find The Child of Dreams a beneficial resource for discussing belonging and identity and family.
 It is worth noting that the back endpapers depict an inclusive variety of families.
 There are animal groups and human groups.
 These include single parents and same-sex parents, as well as conventional two-parent families.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.